It’s Take Two of his book tag! This time I’ve been nominated by the lovely Emily over at A Literary Life.

 All of you child-free-by-choice ladies out there, you don’t need to change your mind.
 Don’t let anyone try and convince you otherwise.
 The grass is not always greener.

 “You’ll regret it one day!”
 Why?
 Why would I regret something I have no emotional connection to?
 Will I wonder… Maybe.
 But regret?
-No. I have enough experience raising to teenagers to know it’s definitely not meant for me.
+No. I have enough experience raising to tweens and teenagers to know it’s definitely not meant for me.

 And by the way, this personal opinion and choice is in no way an indictment against those who want children or have children.
 That should go without saying, but apparently people get very touchy about someone not wanting children.